Community

 Autumn Harvest Festival

 An afternoon each autumn when Lower School students in Grades 1-5 and teachers participate in cross-grade, non-competitive games, story telling, and events.
-A celebration of school spirit and community, this afternoon is primarily for the children, so attendance by parents is optional.
-Parents are welcome to attend and/or volunteer to help out with the game activities.
+A celebration of school spirit and community, this afternoon is primarily for the children, but parent volunteers help to make the event a success!

 Lower School